Epiphanius I of Ukraine: Ministry

 Since the academic year 2007, he has been a teacher at the Kyiv Orthodox Theological Academy, and was appointed head of the philology department.

-On 21 December 2007, with the blessing of Patriarch Filaret, Archbishop Dimitriy of Pereiaslav-Khmelnytsky made Epiphanius a monk in the Michael's Golden-Domed Monastery.
+On 21 December 2007, with the blessing of Patriarch Filaret, Archbishop Dimitriy of Pereiaslav-Khmelnytskyi Epiphanius received a tonsure as a monk in the Michael's Golden-Domed Monastery.
 He took the monastic name Epiphanius in honor of Epiphanius of Cyprus.
 On 20 January 2008 he was ordained hieromonk by Filaret.
 Later that month (25 January), he was appointed secretary of the Patriarch of Kyiv and All Rus'-Ukraine, Filaret.